Grafton Campervan Hire

 The Gateway Village Holiday Park sits at 598 Summerland Way, Grafton.
 It is a 5 Star holiday park that offers boutique, self-contained and luxury accommodation.
 Its facilities include barbecue facilities, camp kitchen, car parking spaces, conference/event facilities, cots, gardens, gas, wireless Internet connection, iron, kiosk, laundry, non-smoking floor, TV/lounge area, public telephone and an outdoor swimming pool.
 The accommodations that it offers are motel unit, garden villa, executive suite, one bedroom queen, easy access unit, holiday unit, studio unit for 5, studio unit for 2, studio unit for 4, on-site vans, en suite powered site, powered site and tent site.
 Call 1800-012-019 or visit www.thegatewayvillage.com.au for online reservations and more information.

 Christ Church Cathedral stands at the corner of Duke Street and Victoria Street, Grafton.
-The venue dates back 1884 and is famous for its beautiful architectural design, friendly atmosphere and its long history itself.
+The venue dates back 1884 and is famous for its beautiful architectural design, friendly atmosphere and its long history.
 It is open everyday to all from 07:00 a.m. to 05:30 p.m.
-Make sure to drop by the cathedral's interesting Christian Bookshop especially if you are in need of good book(s) to read.
+Make sure to drop by the cathedral's interesting Christian bookshop.
 Call +61(0)2-6642-2844 for general enquiries.

 Grafton Regional Art Gallery sits at 158 Fitzroy Street, Grafton.
 The gallery is housed within a beautifully restored 1880s Prentice House and serves not only as a gallery but also as an exemplary centre for empowering arts.
 Their extensive collections include a number of Australian drawings, ceramics, prints and the historical O'Grady watercolour collection.
 There's a cafe, clean public toilet and ample car parking spaces for all so don't forget to include this attraction to your itinerary.
 Click here to get to their website.